 In reality, whites were much fairer to Indigenous people than other Indian tribes had ever been.
 They tried to barter with them.
 They respected their territories and did their best to keep them happy, but Native Americans, who had lived aggressively for thousands of years, continued that same behavior with whites.

-Why would Stone Age people with no rule of law change into modern, law-abiding citizens overnight?
+Why would Stone Age people with no rule-of-law change into modern, law-abiding citizens overnight?
 They were not interested in owning land, running businesses, acquiring employment, using the code, or in much else whites offered.
-They loved alcohol and tobacco, and all the comforts modern technology made available.
-Modern clothes kept them warmer.
-White man’s boots lasted longer, eyeglasses gave new sight, while metal knives were sharp.
+They loved alcohol and tobacco and all the comforts modern technology made available.
+White man’s clothes kept them warmer.
+White man’s boots lasted longer, eyeglasses gave new sight, while metal knives were sharp and long-lasting.
 Matches made fire available at any time.
 Mirrors and windows were magic, as were non-leaking buildings and fireplaces that gave heat without the smoke.
 Music made with fiddles, pianos, and violins was so much sweeter than chanting and howling, and dentists could pull rotten teeth out so much more easily with their steel tools and expertise.

 Unlike all the other tribes in North America, the white tribe refused to go in and take what they wanted, ruthlessly.
 They tried to be friendly.
 When Indian tribes attacked each other to steal land, women, and children, they had no time for consultation or discourse.
 Most would merely slaughter all the men and take the rest, then party all night to celebrate their new acquisitions.
-OOn rare occasions, there might be negotiations if both tribes were of equal size and strength since it would prevent significant losses to either.
+On rare occasions, there might be negotiations if both tribes were of equal size and strength since it would prevent significant losses to either.
 Generally, though, a tribe would seek a smaller group to bully and usurp, so there was no need for chit-chat.